Zebulun: Biblical account

-The Torah states that Zebulun had three sons – Sered, Elon, and Jahleel – each the eponymous founder of a clan.
+The Torah states that Leah conceived again, after the birth of Issachar, whose conception was linked to an incident involving mandrakes and a deal between Rachel and Leah.
+At this point Leah had six sons, "a good endowment" from God.
+She went on to give birth to a daughter, Dinah.

-They risked their lives on the battlefield with Naphtali from Judges 5's Song of Deborah and Barak: "Zebulun is a people who exposed its soul to death, Naphtali also -- on high places of the field."
+Zebulun had three sons – Sered, Elon, and Jahleel.
+Each became the eponymous founder of a clan.
+They risked their lives on the battlefield with Naphtali from Judges 5's Song of Deborah and Barak: "Zebulun is a people who exposed its soul to death, Naphtali also - on high places of the field."

 Druze

 In the Druze faith, the prophet Sabalan is often identified with Zebulun.
 Sabalan's Tomb is located in the village Hurfeish.